The Hausdorff and packing measure of some digital expansions: Introduction

+This set is invariant under the map $ x \mapsto lx \text{ (mod 1)} $ which preserves Lebesgue measure and is ergodic, so its Lebesgue measure is zero.

+From classic results of Besicovitch \cite{Bes} and Eggleston \cite{Egg} (see also \cite{Bil}), the Hausdorff dimension of $ C_A $ is $ s = \log \# A / \log l $.
+In fact, all notions of fractal dimension-- including the packing dimension-- coincide and equal this value.
+Moreover, the $ s $-dimensional Hausdorff measure $ \mathcal{H}^s $ and packing measure $ \mathcal{P}^s $ of $ C_A $ are positive and finite (see e.g. Theorem 2.7 from \cite{Fal2}).

-For general $ A $ this is an open question, but some cases are known.
+This leads to a natural question; what are the exact values of $ \mathcal{H}^s(C_A) $ and $ \mathcal{P}^s(C_A) $?
+For general $ A $ this is open, but some cases are known.
 For example, when $ l = 3 $ and $ A = \{0,2\} $ this is the usual ternary Cantor set, with dimension $ s = \log 2 / \log 3 $.
 Falconer \cite{Fal} showed that the Hausdorff measure is equal to one, and Feng, Hua and Wen \cite{FHW} found that the packing measure is $ 4^s \simeq 2.398 $.
 More generally, if the gaps in $ A $ are equally spaced (for example, when $ l = 9 $ and $ A = \{0,4,8\} $), the Hausdorff measure is equal to one.